project-sunbird/sunbird-commons/ingredients/architecture/archd_con_ciew_p3.md

 **AssessmentId:** Identifier of the Sunbird content which contains the assessment,other attributes **ReleaseCriteria**, **Rubric**.

 Sunbird ItemSets and content is flexible and reusable in multiple contexts.
 This data is stored within the Sunbird infrastructure
-User Assessment Items contains the details of each attempt of all assessment items by the user are stored in “User Assessment Items” model.User Assessment Items entity in Sunbird is designed around the following objects:
+User Assessment Items contains the details of each attempt of all assessment items by the user are stored in User Assessment Items model.User Assessment Items entity in Sunbird is designed around the following objects:

 **User assessment:** User Id,Course Id,Assessment Id,Assessment Item Id,Score,
 ,Result,Attempt Number,Last Attempted On.